Username4Fabian/Research_TimeTracking/Hardware.md

 Keep in mind that achieving sub-10 milliseconds synchronization between Raspberry Pis can be challenging due to various factors, and the ultimate precision will depend on your specific network and hardware setup.

 <br>

+***Please note that this research is still in progress, and ongoing investigations are being conducted to further explore and validate the findings.***

 ##### Sources: